 - Software Center: formerly known as "Run Advertised Programs," this service offers programs available

 for all USF faculty and staff to install without cost.
-The list includes Dreamweaver,
+The list includes MS-Office,

-type "Software Center" in the search bar (note: it is not the Apple version, in case
+in the search bar (note: it is not the Apple version of software center, in case that

 - Deployable Apps: These programs are available for use by USF students and faculty, but are not fully

 installed on your computer.
 Rather, they "deploy" temporarily upon demand and disappear

 afterward.
 Begin by visiting http://apps.usf.edu.
 Programs include ArcGIS, Adobe Captivate, and several others also available in the

 - Handbook on USF Technology from IT: The Information Technology office from USF maintains this annual publication of "how to" tutorials using everything from NetID passwords to classroom technology.

 - The Educational Technologies website (http://usfweb2.usf.edu/cts/) is home to information and materials regarding supported technologies.

 - Most classrooms on campus are equipped with document cameras.
 Check out our 10 Ways to Use Document Cameras Handout to enhance students' learning in class.